bendrick92/benscarblog/_posts/2016-08-03-sound-deadening-the-fiesta-st.md

 In a simple terms, (from [Crutchfield](http://www.crutchfield.com/S-oEEGog0k67B/learn/learningcenter/car/vibration_installation.html)):

-> "(Sound) deadeners work by absorbing sound-causing vibration energy, eliminating speaker resonance, and baffling out excessive sound."
+<blockquote>"(Sound) deadeners work by absorbing sound-causing vibration energy, eliminating speaker resonance, and baffling out excessive sound."</blockquote>

 From the factory, the Fiesta ST comes with very little sound deadening, resulting in plenty of annoying vibrations and rattles at any speed.